INSIGHT-Some Ethiopians claim forced recruitment by Tigrayan forces | Science-Environment

 Their accounts were echoed by six residents in Tigray, all of whom asked not to be named for fear of retaliation.
 Each one said they either had a relative in jail or personally knew at least a dozen families who did.

 FIGHTING SPIRIT WANES Since Abiy's government declared a ceasefire in March, there has been an uneasy truce.
-Tigrayan forces, who threatened to march to the capital Addis Ababa in November, have largely withdrawn to the thown region.
+Tigrayan forces, who threatened to march to the capital Addis Ababa in November, have largely withdrawn to their own region.

 There have been some reports of sporadic fighting.
 However, the accounts of forced recruitment suggest the TPLF may be preparing for a possible resurgence in combat.
 They also point to waning enthusiasm in Tigray for the conflict - something Kindeya denied.

 "There has never been any shortage of people who want to join our forces," he said, adding some young volunteers had been sent back to help in ways that did not involve fighting.
-"We would always prefer to give peace a chance but, whenever that is not feasible and war is imposed on us, we will have to be able to defend ourselves," he said.
-"Whatemobilizationtion and preparation we have been making are done with that perspective."
+"We would always prefer to give peace a chance but, whenever that is not feasible and war is imposed on us, we will obviously have to be able to defend ourselves," he said.
+"Whatever mobilisation and preparation we have been making is done with that perspective."

-When federal forces largely controlled Tigray - from November 2020 until June 2021 - dozens of residents told Reutthat ers pro-government forces terrorizedised the population with mass killings and gang rapes.
+When federal forces largely controlled Tigray - from November 2020 until June 2021 - dozens of residents told Reuters pro-government forces had terrorised the population with mass killings and gang rapes.
 The government said some soldiers had been arrested, but that the reports were exaggerated.

 "Previously, many young people had joined up, fearing they would be killed by the military or Amhara forces if they stayed at home, or seeking vengeance for abuses committed against loved ones," he said.
 "But now there are fewer volunteers."
 The recruitment drive continues after the TPLF largely rebased to Tigray in April, saying it hoped that would allow desperately-needed food aid to enter.
 But only a trickle has arrived.